The Sixth Extinction: An Unnatural History: Chapter 11: The Rhino Gets an Ultrasound

 The Sumatran Rhino was once so abundant in numbers it was considered an agricultural pest.
 However, as Southeast Asia's forests were cut down, the rhino's habitat became fragmented.
-In the 1900s, the rhino population had been shrunk to just a few hundred.
+In the 1900s, the rhino population had shrunk to just a few hundred.
 A captive breeding program was widely regarded as a failure and resulted in the deaths of several rhinos, and it was decades before a single baby was born.
 Today, there are only one hundred living Sumatran rhinos.
 Kolbert uses this rhino species to illustrate habitat fragmentation as another mechanism of extinction.

 Chapter 12: The Madness Gene

 Europe was home to the Neanderthals for at least 100,000 years.
 Then, about 30,000 years ago, the Neanderthals vanished.
 Fossil records show that modern humans arrived in Europe 40,000 years ago.
 Within 10,000 years, Neanderthals were bred out.
 Through molecular sequencing, scientists have found that there is one to four percent Neanderthal DNA in all non-African humans.
 This indicates that humans and Neanderthals interbred, and the resulting hybrids reproduced.
 The pattern continued until Neanderthals were literally bred out.
 Kolbert states there is every reason to believe that Neanderthals would still exist if it weren't for Homo sapiens.